All Episodes

 He didn't just take a redress number and get in the six-month line.

-Ask to speak to the head guy in there, because otherwise they're not going to pay any attention.
+Ask to speak to the head guy in there because otherwise they're not going to pay any attention.

-You can't really get on.
+I mean, the exclusive list, you can't really get on.

 You can't really get on the main watch list.